 Recommendations on Ford

-Continue to the next part where we’ll look at analysts’ recommendations for Tesla (TSLA) in April 2017.
+In the next part, we’ll look at analysts’ recommendations for Tesla (TSLA) in October 2017.